 Your postural habits are just that - primarily unconscious ways of holding and moving yourself that feel normal.
 Once you realise that they are just one way of organising your body and not necessarily the most efficient or beneficial then you can become open to changing these.
 You can begin to feel new connections and relationships within your body that will allow you to stand, sit and move with more balance and ease.

-In truth just about any movement performed in a functional way can and will improve your alignment and posture.
-To move functionally means to move in a co-ordinated, efficient and energy saving manner with an awareness of what is happening in your body.
-This enables you to balance the forces through your body so that no single muscle or joint is overly compressed, stretched or stressed.
+To move functionally means to move in a co-ordinated, efficient and energy saving manner with an awareness of what is happening in our body.
+This enables us to balance the forces through your body so that no joints or muscles becomes overly compressed, stretched or stressed.

 Balancing the body is an interplay between relaxation and tension.
 Muscles often become chronically tense to compensate for an inefficiency in other areas and a release of tension in certain muscle groups often requires an increase in activation or tone in other parts.
 It is the soft tissue of the body that holds the bones in place and not the other way around.
 This ‘plasticity’ means that with the correct input the body has huge potential for change at any age.